annekeslis/annekeslis.github.io/Publications.md

 ## Publications

+**2026**

+Slis, A. & Parrell, B. (2026) Sensorimotor adaptation of vocal pitch is impaired in cerebellar ataxia (accepted).
+Journal of Cognitive Neuroscience,

+V. Galata, A. Conte, D. Costa, B. Gili Fivela, A. Slis, C. Zmarich (submitted).
+Anticipation of disfluencies and factors that may affect their occurrence.
+A: a pilot study with Italian adults who stutter,

+**2025**

+Zmarich, C., Ciaurelli L., Galatà, V., Aravind Namasivayam, Slis, A., Tisato, G., & van Lieshout, P. (2025).
+The syllabification of Italian glides at different speech rates.
+AISV2025, Urbino, Italy.

 **2024**

 Slis, A. W. & Parrell B. (2024).
 Cerebellar degeneration impairs adaptation to pitch perturbations in sustained vocalization.
 The 13th International Seminar on Speech Production, Autrans, France.